datacamp256/4_evaluate-news-nlp/README.md

 ### Some weird behavior of document.body.innerHTML and innerText
 I am not able to test the text content of any DOM elements.
 They seem not to be changed at all.

+## Some notes about the 'Content' section from the Project specification
+The rubric says:
+> Only one html file is required, **_but it must be at src/views/ or src/html_**.
+>Must contain valid semantic html

+The html is actually under src/_**client**_/views.
+I believe that's the semantically correct location as it is part of the client.